kasper-piskorski/docs/pages/documentation/4-migration/SQL-migration.md

 ---

 ## Introduction
-This tutorial shows you how to populate a Grakn graph with SQL data.
+This tutorial shows you how to populate a graph in Grakn with SQL data.
 If you have not yet set up the Grakn environment, please see the [setup guide](../get-started/setup-guide.html).

 ## Migration Shell Script for SQL
 The migration shell script can be found in the `bin` directory after the Grakn distribution file has been unzipped.
 Usage is specific to the type of migration being performed.
 For SQL: